Optimal Consumption-Investment with Epstein-Zin Utility under Leverage Constraint: Model setup and the optimization problem

 Second, the lower bound on risky investment is often related to a lower bound on total wealth and ruled out the arbitrage opportunity.
 For instance, when $\pi_t \ge 0$, it rules out short positions in the risky asset, which corresponds to the standard short-sale constraint.
 Similarly, a condition such as $\pi_t \ge 0.5 X_t$ requires the investor to allocate at least 50 percent of wealth to the risky asset.
 Equivalently, this implies $X_t - \pi_t \le 0.5 X_t$ in the risk-free asset.
 In our paper, we allow for different specifications of upper and lower bounds, such as $\pi_t \le g(X_t)$ and $\pi_t \ge h(X_t)$.
 The essential point for the lower bound is to ensure the optimal value function exists and possesses desirable properties.
 As we demonstrate in the main theorems below, at least within the Black–Scholes framework, the optimal risky allocation is always non-negative under these conditions.

-\begin{remark} \cite{SS15} considers a compact set restriction on the risky investment, specifically $\pi_t \in [a, b]$ with $0 < a < b$ in a single–risky-asset economy.
-Their arguments cannot accommodate short-selling, since the dollar amount can be arbitrarily close to zero. \end{remark}
+\begin{rem} \cite{SS15} considers a compact set restriction on the risky investment, specifically $\pi_t \in [a, b]$ with $0 < a < b$ in a single–risky-asset economy.
+Their arguments cannot accommodate short-selling, since the dollar amount can be arbitrarily close to zero. \end{rem}

 \begin{example} In most applications, the function $g(x)$ is specified in linear form, and we will discuss this case in detail in Section \ref{sec:linear}.
 To be specific, when $g(x) = kx + L$, the constraint implies that the risky investment cannot exceed a multiple $k$ of total wealth, with $L$ representing a fixed allowance. \end{example}